brantondemoss/brantondemoss.github.io/writing/kata.md

 ## Zero Explosion
 AlphaGo shook both the Go world and AI research community, but DeepMind largely left their work behind and moved on to other topics.
 With only the research papers to guide them, many started to re-implement AlphaZero.

 As early as the first published paper on AlphaGo, many private companies, especially in China, S. Korea and Japan (where commercial Go products are viable) began to recreate AlphaGo/Zero.
-While these bots were helpful to those who could afford access, it wasn't until open source bots became wide-spread that the Go community could fully take advantage their benefits.
+While these bots were helpful to those who could afford access, it wasn't until open source bots became wide-spread that the Go community could fully take advantage of their benefits.

 The most well-known open source bot is [Leela Zero](https://zero.sjeng.org/home), a faithful re implementation of AlphaZero, which uses crowdsourced GPU compute to produce games of self-play and train the network.
 Leela Zero has been training since late 2017, and has produced about 20 million games of self-play as of May 2020.